flaminggoat/map-track-3-d/README.md

 The plugin requires latitude,longitude, and optionally altitude measurements provided as floats in two/three separate fields formatted by Grafana as a "Time series".

-It can be used with MySQL/MariaDB as a data source by using 2/3 queries along the lines of:
+It can be used with MySQL/MariaDB as a data source by using a querie along the lines of:

 ```
 SELECT